x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/collaboration-exo/public-folders/restore-deleted-items-from-public-folder.md

 # Restore deleted items from public folder in Exchange Online

-The items deleted from public folders are stored in the recycle bin of public folder till retention period is over.
+The items deleted from public folders are stored in the recycle bin of public folder until retention period is over.

 ## Permissions required

 The user restoring items from the public folder must have the `Public Folders` role assigned.
 This role is assigned by default to users present in the `Organization Management` role group.

-## Restore delected items
+## Restore deleted items

-1. In outlook, select the public folder from which items were deleted, click on Folder and select **Recover Deleted Items**.
+1. In outlook, select the public folder from which items were deleted, click on Folder, and select **Recover Deleted Items**.

 [image]